Find out what to do if you find a stray dog or how to report your dog as lost.

 - the costs of any vet treatment that has been necessary for your dog, for example, where it may have been sick or injured

-The current Council fees are listed below and are displayed at Forest Lodge Kennels.
+The current Council fees are listed below and are displayed at Appledown Kennels.

 The kennels are instructed by us to not return your dog to you until full payment of the Council fees has been made.